|

 frequency decoupling since the lowest impedance for a 1000pF capacitor would

 likely occur below several hundred MHz.
-At 5GHz, the self-resonant frequency
+At 5GHz,

-decoupling, a capacitor of typically less than 10pF should be placed close to
+for high frequency decoupling, a capacitor of typically less than 10pF should

-the IC.
-Also, for low frequency decoupling, a 1000pF and 0.01uF capacitor
+be placed close to the IC.
+Also, for low frequency decoupling, a 1000pF and

-the IC pin.”
+located immediately at the IC pin.”
 The

 usual misconception, using an untested LCR formula.
 They do not realise the